• Skip to primary navigation

 How To Make This Recipe

-To get started, add the buttermilk, eggs, and pure vanilla extract to a wide, shallow bowl.
+To get started, add the half-and-half, eggs, and pure vanilla extract to a wide, shallow bowl.
 A shallow bowl works best so you can easily dip the slices of bread in the egg mixture before cooking.

 I usually use a griddle to cook this french toast so I can make several pieces at once.
 If you don't have a griddle, you can cook it in a frying pan on the stove.
 Grease the griddle or frying pan with non-stick cooking spray or butter and heat it to medium heat (about 350°F).